NeuroTechX/moabb/docs/source/README.md

 ## Installation

-Please check the instalation webpage with the description and step to install moabb!
+Please check the installation webpage with the description and step to install moabb!

 [Install](https://neurotechx.github.io/moabb/install/install.html)]